kon4ino/CustomizableAbilities/README.md

-# CustomizableNailDamage — ino_ (kon4ino)
+# CustomizableAbilities — ino_ (kon4ino)

-Mod that allows you to change the damage of the nail, including negative and fractional values, and also the amount of soul received from nail hits.
+Mod that allows you to customize abilities: negative and fractional nail; the amount of SOUL received from nail hits; spells.
 Negative nail damage heals enemies.
 **This mod provides the following features:**
 ----------